RTEMS/rtems-docs/c_user/initialization.rst

 The ``rtems_initialize_executive`` directive uses a system initialization linker set to initialize only those parts of the overall RTEMS feature set that is necessary for a particular application.
-See `Linker Sets`_.
+See :ref:`Linker Sets`.
 Each RTEMS feature used the application may optionally register an initialization handler.
 The system initialization API is available via``#included <rtems/sysinit.h>``.